mordechaitenzer/port-youtube-catalog/README.md

 **Viewing Scorecard Results in the Catalog**

-After applying the scorecard, each video in the catalog displays its assigned maturity tier in the The Playlist Pulse column.
+After applying the scorecard, each video in the catalog displays its assigned maturity tier in the the Playlist Pulse column.

 If a video does not meet any rule, it is classified as **Basic**.<br>
 You can also see the percentage of passed rules, indicating how closely each video aligns with the defined standards.